-In Fig.~\ref{mav24} and \ref{mav21} we show likelihood contours and distributions for increasing and decreasing neutrino mass, respectively.
-The most significant result in both cases is the improvement in parameter constraints.
-In fact the limits on the coupling become more stringent, with an upper value $|\beta| \simeq 2 \div 3$, and the distributions for $\alpha$ become narrower, but always compatible with zero at 68\% CL.

-It is worth to notice that the colored plot in the upper panel in Fig.~\ref{mav24} shows a complex structure for the likelihood contours in which the upper value of the coupling still exceeds $\beta=5$.
-This effect can be mainly ascribed to the peculiar features of the likelihood in Fig.~\ref{mav01} which are completely lost when considering a prior with higher mass.
+As shown in Fig.~\ref{mav24} and \ref{mav21}, the most significant result is the improvement in the limits on the coupling $|\beta|$, which has an upper value of the order between 2 or 3, and the distributions for $\sigma$ become narrower, but are always compatible with zero at 68\% CL.
+The complex structure for the likelihood contours in the upper panel of Fig.~\ref{mav24} can be mainly ascribed to the peculiar features of the likelihood in Fig.~\ref{mav01}, which are completely lost when considering a prior with higher mass.

-\section{Fisher Matrix Forecasts}
+\section{Fisher matrix forecasts}

-In the next few years new and more accurate datasets will be available.
-In this section we show Fisher matrix analysis results from the combination of the CMB anisotropies and the tomographic weak lensing (TWL) spectra.

-We considered the case of the exponential potential with an exponential coupling.
+In this section, we show Fisher matrix results from the combination of the CMB anisotropies and the tomographic weak lensing (TWL) spectra.
+We considered the exponential potential with an exponential coupling.
 The fiducial parameters $\theta_\alpha$ are shown in Tab.~\ref{tab1}.
-This two sets correspond to the maximum area of the likelihood as determined in par.~\ref{par:4.1} and are chosen to be exactly the same, with the only exception of the sign of $\beta$.
+These two sets correspond to the maximum area of the likelihood as determined above and are chosen to be exactly the same, except for the sign of $\beta$.